Diabetes – understanding this condition.

 This is where insulin comes in.
 It “unlocks” your cell walls so the glucose can enter.
 Insulin’s job is to push the blood sugar into the cells.
 In order for this to work, your cells need to be sensitive to insulin.
 Without this, the glucose does not enter the cells but accumulates in the blood and circulates helplessly, eventually entering the kidneys and then the bladder for excretion in the urine.

 When your cells aren’t sensitive to insulin, your body has to do something with the glucose.
-It converts some of it into fat, and the rest can become AGEs (advanced glycation end products) — which can build up in the tissues, and affect cellular function.
+It converts some of it into fat, and the rest can become AGEs (advanced glycation end products) — which can build up in the tissues and affect cellular function.

 While circulating, this excess sugar will react with oxygen to form unstable molecules called free radicals which can cause havoc by stealing electrons from your body’s healthy molecules to balance themselves.
 This type of damage is thought to be associated with all the complications of diabetes.